Kernel Single Proxy Control for Deterministic Confounding: Methods

 \section{Methods}

-In this section, we present our proposed methods.
-We first introduce the \emph{bridge function}, which is essential to obtain the structural function.
-Then, we introduce two algorithms, \emph{Single Kernel Proxy Variable (SKPV)} and \emph{Single Proxy Maximum Moment Restriction (SPMMR)}, which estimate the bridge function with different approaches.
+In this section, we present our proposed methods to estimate the bridge function.
+We introduce two algorithms, \emph{Single Kernel Proxy Variable (SKPV)} and \emph{Single Proxy Maximum Moment Restriction (SPMMR)}, which estimate the bridge function using different approaches.